Trigve-Hagen/webegreat-dot-com/README.md

 See the section about [deployment](#deployment) for more information.

+### `cd server && node index.js`

+for now cd inside server from the root at webegreat-dot-com and run node index.js to start the server.

 ### `Arm Class`

 The Arm stands for Array to Relational Database Mapping.
 Like ORM Object Relational Database Mapping it compares a data structure to the schema and update the database when A change is made to the data structure.
 Thus allowing you to work on your code without having to go back and forth to the database.